MasaEmwas/NxN-Comparator-Using-Transition-Gates/README.md

 ---
 ### Project Structure
-- **ICProjectNEWFINAL.jelib:** Contains all the schematic files and gate symbols for the project.
+- **ICProjectNEWFINAL.jelib:** Contains all the schematic files and Logic Gate symbols for the project.
 - **IC_Report.pdf:** A PDF Report
 - **README.md:** This file.

 ---
-**Note**: The PDF file provides a detailed explanation of the project with figures, tables, graphs and schematic waveforms to represent the results.
+**Note**: The PDF file provides a detailed explanation of the project with figures, tables, graphs, and schematic waveforms to represent the results.
 Furhter, there are many examples with different input data and the corresponding schematic output waveform results.
 Feel free to refer to it for a more comprehensive understanding of the concepts.

 ---
 ### Programs Used: